 And what are your plans for retiring from service?
-If you’re going to be a civilian soon, that could make homeownership less complicated, providing you can afford it.
+If you’re going to be a civilian soon, that could make homeownership less complicated, provided you can afford it.
 Having said that, plenty in the military own their own homes for years or decades before they retire.

 - Monthly costs.
 Affordability must be your prime consideration.
 And it’s essential that you recognize what you’re taking on.
-Besides monthly mortgage payments, you’ll have to find property taxes, homeowners insurance and possibly homeowners association fees.
+Besides monthly mortgage payments, you’ll have to find property taxes, homeowners insurance, and possibly homeowners association fees.
 And you need to budget for maintenance and repairs.
 Use an online mortgage calculator to figure out most of these expenses.

 - Market.
 If you want to buy in a place with rapidly rising home prices, you may want to get a move on before you’re priced out.
 But if those prices are stagnant or dropping in your chosen location, there’s no rush.
 And you may choose not to buy at all.